 If you’re not located in the US, chances are you’ll also need to bypass the geo-restriction imposed by Microsoft by following the instructions below.

-2. Bypass the region lock of Amazon Appstore
+2. Bypass the region lock of the Amazon Appstore

 Keep in mind that in order to be able to use the Amazon App Store on Windows 11, you will need to be part of the Windows Insider program (Developer Channel).
-Even more, your operating system needs to be USbased, and you also need a US Amazon account.
+Furthermore, your operating system needs to be US-based, and you also need a US Amazon account.

 If you followed the instructions above, you’re already part of the developer channel.
 However, the geo-lock will likely still prevent you from accessing the Amazon AppStore – Your PC’s region needs to be set to the United States.